bioinformatics-ua/dicoogle-learning-pack/_docs/migrating-3.md

 Dicoogle 3 was released in 2019,
-with the purpose of taking down obsolete constructs and bringing new features which influence the archive's overall performance.
+with the purpose of taking down obsolete constructs and bringing new features which improve the archive's overall performance.
 This page will guide users and developers towards migrating their PACS and extension software for the major version 3 of Dicoogle.